-At Helix, we are focused on the development of a sustainable water supply, and helping our customers on the journey to sustainable water demand.
-We are also focused on reducing our energy demand and carbon footprint, and doing our part to usher in a sustainable future.
+At Helix, we focus on the development of a sustainable water supply.
+It’s important to us to help our customers on the journey to sustainable water demand.
+We also focus on reducing our energy demand and carbon footprint, and doing our part in adding to a sustainable future.

 Our Path to Sustainable Energy Use

-In April 2019, San Diego Gas and Electric honored Helix with an Energy Showcase Award for leadership in advancing energy efficiency and sustainability in the San Diego region.
-For Helix’s board and employees, the award was confirmation that the district is on the right path.
+In April 2019, San Diego Gas and Electric honored Helix with an Energy Showcase Award.
+We showed leadership in advancing energy efficiency and sustainability in the San Diego region.
+For Helix, the award was confirmation that the district is on the right path.

-The solar panel array we installed over our operations center in El Cajon in 2011 provides 90-100 percent of the facility’s energy.
+The solar panel array at our operations center provides 90-100 percent of the facility’s energy.

 We retained DHK Engineers in 2012 to perform an energy audit.
-In 2019, we had implemented 148 of the audit’s 150 arecommendations.
+By 2019, we had implemented 148 of the audit’s 150 recommendations.

-We constantly monitor SDG&E rate schedules and alter our operations as needed to minimize energy costs.
+We track SDG&E rate schedules and adjust our operations as needed to cut energy costs.

-We pump water into our distribution system and reservoir tanks during off-peak periods when SDG&E rates are lower.
+We pump water into our distribution system and reservoir tanks at times when rates are lower.

 We equipped our pumps with power meters and can monitor and operate them remotely to maximize efficiency.

-We have installed window film and energy efficient lights in our operations center and administration office.
+We installed window film and energy efficient lights in our office buildings.